opendistro/for-elasticsearch-docs/docs/elasticsearch/pipeline-agg.md

 The `bucket_sort` aggregation is a parent aggregation that sorts buckets of a previous aggregation.

 You can specify several sort fields together with the corresponding sort order.
 Additionally, you can sort each bucket based on its key, count, or its sub-aggregations.
-You can also truncate the result buckets by setting `from` and `size` parameters.
+You can also truncate the buckets by setting `from` and `size` parameters.

 Syntax